xmos/xcore_iot/documents/tutorials/freertos/getting_started.rst

 The application may be experimented with by modifying the \*RPC_ENABLED macros in `app_conf.h`, as well as the \*_TILE macros at the top of `driver_instances.c`.
 RPC here stands for Remote Procedure Call, and is what allows for driver instances to be shared.
 Provided RPC is enabled for a particular driver, it may be used by either tile and the corresponding \*_TILE macros for it may be set to either tile.
 However, if RPC is disabled then note that when the corresponding \*_TILE macro is not set to the tile that owns the instance, the application will fail.

 Consult the RTOS driver documentation for the details on what exactly each of the RTOS API functions called by this application does.

-For a more interesting application that does more than just exercise the RTOS drivers see the example application under the path `examples/freertos/explorer_board <https://github.com/xmos/xcore_sdk/tree/develop/examples/freertos/explorer_board>`_ This application does not provide as complete an example of how to use and share all of the drivers, but does utilize many of the software services.

 **************************
 Building RTOS Applications